Management

 Becoming a people-centric manager in the new normal

-How to create structure and accountability around conversations that elevate simple ‘chats’ to open, honest one-to-ones to become people-centric.
+How to create structure and accountability around conversations that elevate simple ‘chats’ to open, honest 1:1s to become people-centric.

 People-centric management is nothing new.